lucasconstantino/angular-slug/README.md

 Angular Slug
 ============

 > An AngularJS wrapper arround the [slug](https://www.npmjs.com/package/slug) library.
+Simple as that.

 It exposes both an injectable service called ```slug``` and a filter, also called ```slug```.